A Simultaneous Approach for Training Neural Differential-Algebraic Systems of Equations: Simultaneous approach for neural DAEs

-where we apply the activation functions element-wise over the input vector to the hidden layers.
-Furthermore, we define a normalization layer for the input of the network, and a de-normalization layer for the output of the network, parametrized by mean and standard deviations $\bs{\mu}_x\in\bb{R}^{n_x}, \bs{\sigma}_x\in\bb{R}^{n_x}$ for the input, and $\bs{\mu}_z\in\bb{R}^{n_x}, \bs{\sigma}_z\in\bb{R}^{n_x}$ for the output.
-We will discuss how to choose these values in the following sections.
-The normalization layers are then given by

-where multiplication/division is performed element-wise.
-The full evaluation of the MLP is now given in functional form,

-where we use $\circ$ to denote function composition, i.e. $f\circ g(x) = f(g(x))$. \eqref{eq:nn_eval_expr} defines a complex algebraic expression, which is directly embedded in constraint \eqref{eq:discr_nn_constraint}.
-Note that the choice of MLP architecture, activation function and normalization constants needs to be fixed before formulating the overall optimization problem \eqref{eq:colloc_dyn_opt}.
+It is important to note that the formulation of the NLP \eqref{eq:colloc_NODE} and its solution with an interior point method makes certain restrictions on the type of neural network we can consider.
+Namely, we require the function $\bof{f}_{\text{NN}}$ to have smooth second-order derivatives.
+In this work, we will exclusively consider dense feed-forward neural networks with smooth activation functions, e.g. `sigmoid', `softplus', or similar.
+As will be discussed in Section \ref{sec:ipm_NODE}, it is not required to be able generate algebraic expressions encoding the neural network.
+An interface to evaluate the function, its Jacobian, and optionally its Hessian is sufficient.
+Furthermore, normalization layers for the input and output of the neural network proved to aid the robustness of our approach.
+The associated constants can be computed from the initialization procedure outlined in Section \ref{sec:initialization}.

-\subsection{Initialization Strategy}
+\subsection{Initialization strategy}

 In order to make the solution of \eqref{eq:colloc_NODE} more tractable, we introduce an auxiliary problem, which is solved to obtain initial estimates for the trajectories of the differential states $\bof{x(t)}$ and algebraic variables $\bof{z}(t), \bof{y}(t)$.
-To this end, constraint \eqref{eq:discr_nn_constraint} and the variables associated with the neural network, $\theta$, are removed from problem \eqref{eq:colloc_NODE}.
-This defines a discretized dynamic optimization problem, where the independent variables $\bof{z}_{ik}$ are chosen to minimize the MLE loss of the resulting state trajectories, with respect to the observed data.
-In order to prevent overfitting, we introduce a smoothness penalty on the trajectory of $\bof{z}(t)$.
-This gives the following problem formulation:
+To this end, constraint \eqref{eq:discr_nn_constraint} and the variables associated with the neural network, $\bs{\theta}$, are removed from problem \eqref{eq:colloc_NODE}.
+The independent variables of this problem are the discretized unknown algebraic terms $\bof{z}^{(s)}_{ik}$ for each trajectory $s$, which are chosen to minimize the same observation loss with respect to the observed data as before, augmented with a smoothness penalty for the polynomial $\tilde{\bof{z}}(t)$ on each finite element: